-- When a student is to be sent home, the parent/guardian will be notified that the student should be picked up or they should arrange to have the student picked up promptly. - Students who are sent home with a fever at or above 100.4 must remain out of school. - Students with COVID-19 compatible symptoms or individuals who tested positive for COVID-19 should stay home until at least 10 days have passed since symptom onset and at least 24 hours have passed after resolution of fever without fever reducing medications and improvement in symptoms. - Students who test positive for COVID-19, but who are asymptomatic should stay home for 10 days from the positive test result. - Students who seek medical attention from a physician should return to school with a medical note stating the diagnosis and clearance to return to school. - Students who are leaving for illness will be escorted out of the building by the school nurse to meet the student's parent/guardian or authorized adult arrives to take the student home. - Staff who are sent home with signs and symptoms of COVID-19 must remain out of school. - Staff with COVID-19 compatible symptoms or individuals who tested positive for COVID-19 should stay home until at least 10 days have passed since symptom onset and at least 24 hours have passed after resolution of fever without fever reducing medications and improvement in symptoms. - Staff who test positive for COVID-19, but who are asymptomatic should stay home for 10 days from the positive test result. - The school nurse and administration will follow current Communicable Disease Service guidance for illness reporting. - The school nurse will ensure continuous monitoring of symptoms.
+- When a student is to be sent home, the parent/guardian will be notified that the student should be picked up or they should arrange to have the student picked up promptly. - Students who are sent home with a fever at or above 100.4 must remain out of school. - Students with COVID-19 compatible symptoms or individuals who tested positive for COVID-19 should stay home as directed by the Rutherford Board of Health. - Students who test positive for COVID-19, but who are asymptomatic should stay home as directed by the Rutherford Board of Health. - Students who seek medical attention from a physician should return to school with a medical note stating the diagnosis and clearance to return to school. - Students who are leaving for illness will be escorted out of the building by the school nurse to meet the student's parent/guardian or authorized adult arrives to take the student home. - Staff who are sent home with signs and symptoms of COVID-19 must remain out of school. - Staff with COVID-19 compatible symptoms or individuals who tested positive for COVID-19 should stay home as directed by the Rutherford Board of Health. - Staff who test positive for COVID-19, but who are asymptomatic should stay home as directed by the Rutherford Board of Health. - The school nurse and administration will follow current Communicable Disease Service guidance for illness reporting. - The school nurse will ensure continuous monitoring of symptoms.